yulin724/Keren-Project/README.md

 So far we have more or less implemented these features (and this is only a small part):

- - Speech recognition - within the SL4A, Android APP Ineeded.
+ - Speech recognition - within the SL4A, Android APP needed.
 (Thanks to Google Voice Recognition Android API)
  - Recognize the language - Credit to the Author Kent Johnson for the package used.
  - Text-to-Speech in any language - Not completely ready, code not included yet.
 (Thanks to Google Translate TTS)
  - Weather - Almost Ready.